-- c.
-Services.
+- c. appeal of the denial of the request shall be handled according to 4:130, Free and Reduced-Price Food Services.
 If no request for meal benefits is received, review of the claim's payment shall be handled according to this policy before certification to the IOC for offset. - 3.
 Certifying to the IOC that the debt is past due and legally enforceable, and notifying the IOC of any change in the status of an offset claim for delinquent debt. - 4.
 Responding to requests for information from the IOC to facilitate the prompt resolution of any administrative review requests received by the IOC.

-15 ILCS 405/10.05 and 10.05d.
+15 ILCS 405/10.05 and 10.05d, State Comptroller Act.